alan-turing-institute/data-safe-haven/docs/reference/checklists/security-checklist.md

   + d) Disconnect from both
   + e) Connect to the SRE DSVM
   + f) Connect to the SHM DC using remote desktop or SSH
-  + g :white_check_mark: **Verify:** Connection suceeds [MOR: Ideally it should not be possible to log into any SHM VMs from any SRE VMs, even with admin credentials due to network rules forbidding the connection]
+  + g :white_check_mark: **Verify:** Connection succeeds [MOR: Ideally it should not be possible to log into any SHM VMs from any SRE VMs, even with admin credentials due to network rules forbidding the connection]

 ### Verify by (WB):